hubmapconsortium/ingest-validation-tools/docs/stained/README.md

 | required | `True` |

 ### `section_prep_protocols_io_doi`
-Protocol for acquisition of a tissue section and preparation of the sample for analysis.
+DOI for protocols.io referring to the protocol for preparing tissue sections for the assay.

 | constraint | value |
 | --- | --- |